Academic Progression Standards

 There are two parts to the dismissal appeal:

-- A letter of support from the chair or a faculty member in your department.
-(CJ requires a meeting with Dean Britt.)
-For students intending to change majors at the time of reentry, a second letter of support must be received from a department or faculty member of the new major.
+- A letter of support from a department or faculty member in the department of the student’s intended major.
+For students dismissed from another college appealing for reentry to the College of Science, a second letter of support must be received from a department or faculty member of the new major.

 Possible points to discuss in the faculty letter of support are the following: